Tom Seaver: Boston Red Sox (1986)

-Seaver started on Opening Day for the 16th and final time of his career in 1986.
 The White Sox traded Seaver to the Boston Red Sox for Steve Lyons in mid-season.
 Seaver's 311th and final win came on August 18, 1986, against the Minnesota Twins.

 A knee injury prevented Seaver from appearing against the Mets in the World Series with the Red Sox, but he received among the loudest ovations during player introductions prior to Game 1.
 Roger Clemens attributes the time he shared with Seaver as teammates in 1986 as instrumental in helping him make the transition from thrower to pitcher.
 The Red Sox did not offer Seaver a contract to his liking for the 1987 season.
 His 1986 salary was $1 million; the Red Sox offered $500,000, which Seaver declined.
 When no new contract agreement was reached, Seaver was granted free agency on November 12, 1986.

 Seaver was 5–7 with a 3.80 earned run average in 16 starts with Boston in 1986.

 In 1987, the Mets starting rotation was decimated by injury and they sought help from Seaver.
 Though no contract was signed, Seaver joined the club on June 6, and was hit hard in an exhibition game against the Triple-A Tidewater Tides on June 11.
 After similarly poor outings on June 16 and 20, he announced his retirement, saying that, "there were no more pitches in this 42-year-old arm that were competitive.
 I've used them all up."